THOMASELOVE/431-classes-2023/class07/README.md

 ## Materials for Today's Class

 We'll be working with a new data set, called `dm_1000.csv` today.
-I'll cover the material I didn't get to in the Class 06 slides using these data, as well as several other issues.
+The Class 07 slides posted above cover the material I didn't get to in the Class 06 slides, but now using these data instead of the `dm431.csv` data, and they also cover other issues.
 The `dm_1000.csv` data can be found on [our 431-data page](https://github.com/THOMASELOVE/431-data/tree/main/data-and-code), or [in the `data` subfolder on this page](https://github.com/THOMASELOVE/431-classes-2023/blob/main/class07/data/dm_1000.csv).

 ## What's Coming Up?